SQL Dump for MS Access databases (.mdb files) on Linux

 @reboot until /sbin/status mysql | grep start/running ; do echo "Mysql isn't running yet...>&2"; sleep 1; done; python ./manage.py runfcgi ...options...

-Basically it loops and checks whether the MySQL service got started.
-If so, it would start Django as it did before.
-On the other hand, if MySQL isn’t running it would just sleep for a second and repeat the check.
+Basically, it loops and checks whether the MySQL service has started.
+If so, it starts Django as it did before.
+On the other hand, if MySQL isn’t running, it just sleeps for a second and repeats the check.

-A small issue is that if for some reason MySQL won’t start at all, it will loop forever.
-If this happens, it would mean that I’ll have to manually kill that cronjob, but I would have to login anyway to see what wrong with the MySQL.
-So, while this method can’t support dependencies like init.d does, it does provide a good-enough solution.
+A small issue is that if, for some reason, MySQL won’t start at all, it will loop forever.
+If this happens, it would mean that I’ll have to manually kill that cron job, but I would have to log in anyway to see what’s wrong with MySQL.
+So while this method can’t support dependencies like init.d does, it does provide a good-enough solution.